wvirany/BayesOpt/param-diagnosis.md

 ## TLL over time

 Similar to the previous experiment, I also evaluated the TLL at every 100th iteration.
-To my surprise, the TLL is monotonically decreasing w.r.t. iterations.
 I've also plotted the baseline performance, using `y.var()` as the amplitude parameter and `0.1*amplitude` as the noise parameter.
-This seems to be strictly worse than all other parameters found during gradient descent.
+This seems to be strictly *better* than all other parameters found during gradient descent.

 <p align="center">
 <img src="figures/param-diagnosis/tll.png" alt="tll.png" width="70%"/>